ArmanKhanTech/Celestia/README.md

 1. Websockets for real-time, bi-directional communication.
 2. Redis Pub/Sub for real-time chatting.
-3. Firebase Storage for storing DPs.
+3. Firebase Storage for storing PFPs.
 4. Firebase Authentication for authenticating users and automated session management.
 5. PostgreSQL is used to store user info and conversations.
 6. Microservices: